-The City of Spokane operates 253 signalized intersections.
-Signal installation is warranted according to the Manual on Uniform Traffic Control Devices (MUTCD) and local guidance provides for basic signal timing parameters.
+The City of Spokane operates over 250 signalized intersections.
+This number will change over time as new signalized intersections are added.
+Signal installation is warranted according to the Manual on Uniform Traffic Control Devices (MUTCD), and local guidance provides for basic signal timing parameters.
 Traffic signals are found in the Central Business District downtown, along major corridors, arterials and locations with high pedestrian volumes.
 The city uses the MUTCD standard of 3.5-feet per second to time the clearance phase, meaning that someone walking 3.5-feet per second who leaves the curb while the walk symbol is on can make it to the far curb before the conflicting motor vehicles get a green light.